lautenba/ADA_pADAwan_Project/README.md

 # A list of internal milestones up until project milestone 2
 Add here a sketch of your planning for the next project milestone.

+08.11.2019:

-Import datasets/ Learn to use the cluster (we probably won't use it)
+- Import datasets/ Learn to use the cluster (we probably won't use it)

-Study the datasets and choose the essential information
+- Study the datasets and select the useful information

-Scrap the datasets (such as the Cooking recipes)
+15.11.2019: Scrap the datasets (such as the Cooking recipes)

-Filter dataset (keep interesting and useful data)
+22.11.2019: Filter dataset (keep interesting and useful data)

-Clean the data (adapt each value of the resulting data to fit in our functions)
+29.11.2019: Clean the data (adapt each value of the resulting data to fit in our functions)

-Analyse (the correctness of our solution, the possible misintepretations and the limitations of our dataset)
+06.12.2019: Analyse (the correctness of our solution, the possible misintepretations and the limitations of our dataset)

-Predict good recipes (optional)
+13.12.2019: Predict new recipes with the obtained data

+10.01.2020:

-Creation of the poster
+- Creation of the poster

-Preparation for the presentation
+- Preparation for the presentation

 # Questions for TAa